 Additionally, closely examining the original manuscripts of Lucy’s history as an artifact reveals clues to its composition methodology that in some cases confirm what historical sources explicitly state and in other cases altogether refute them.

 Chapters by Ron Barney and Bill Smith consider cultural aspects of sermons that explain why Joseph Smith’s sermons were recorded the way they were (or not at all).

 I don’t think this is an issue of weighing text and context to achieve balance; rather, it is doing everything in our power to understand the records and the past so we do not misinterpret them.

 Can this volume appeal to non-scholars who have an interest in Mormon history?
-How would you describe this book in a way that a child could understand?

-Kurt Manwaring: Three of the 12 essays are authored by women.
-How does the proportion of women contributors reflect the number of women working in Mormon history?
+How does the proportion of women contributors reflect the number of women working in Latter-day history?

 Scholarship should be less about the territorial claims of one’s own research and more about a shared sense of stewardship for the larger body of historical knowledge, as well as a generous recognition that many publications are further enlarging that knowledge.

-Kurt Manwaring: Should religious believers be afraid of history if it occasionally reveals findings that deviate from long-held beliefs?
-Have you ever encountered a historical issue that tried your faith?
+Should religious believers be afraid of history if it occasionally reveals findings that deviate from long-held beliefs?

 Historical issues have tried my faith in the past, but when I really dug in and sought to understand them and took the time to research them deeply rather than having a knee-jerk reaction, it became apparent that my framework was inaccurate, and that I needed to expand my knowledge base.